Yellow background with gradient of blue Flock cameras.

 • ALPRs, especially Flock Safety cameras, are capable of capturing much, much more information than regular license plate readers, and most RI police departments can share our data with other states and federal agencies, like ICE.

 • These cameras are virtually unregulated in the state.
-Without state or local laws, we have very little transparency about how the data is being used, who can access the data, or how long the data is kept.
+Without state or local laws, we have very few safeguards around how the data is being used, who can access the data, or how long the data is kept.

 Related Content